The Roar of the Falls: My Journey with Kaya

 Kaya looks at me with admiration.
 Maybe they should call me Snake.
 I’m silent, but I can strike with sharp fangs.
 I rejoice that he listened to me.
 If only the garden group could see me now.

-Now that I have my bracelet back, thoughts of home come back to my mind.
-What if I couldn’t get back?
-I love Kaya’s world, but I don’t want to stay here forever.
 I tell Kaya that this bracelet is my connection to home, and it’s helped me remember.
 I need to go find them.
 I tell her that Bear Blanket said I’d have to continue on my journey once I found what I was seeking.
 And now I’ve found it.
-I put my hand out and Kaya takes it.
-We look into each others’ eyes.
+I put my hand out and Kaya takes it firmly.
+We look into each others’ eyes, and for a moment, neither of us says a word.

 Kaya says she’s glad I’ve found what I was searching for.